music-encoding/guidelines/_guidelines-v3/14-harmony/02-harmonyDetails/01-harmonyMetadataInscoreDef.md

 equated with a fully spelled-out indication of functional harmony that can be substituted for the harmonic label, say, in an aural rendition:

-{% include plainExample.html example="./v3/examples/harmony/harmony-sample246.xml" valid="false" %}
+{% include plainExample.html example="examples/harmony/harmony-sample246.xml" valid="false" version=page.version %}

 Alternatively, the non-bass chord tones may be indicated, not with pitch names, but